 It is a good practice to perform proactive database monitoring.
-Proactive database monitoring means that you must, at a minimum:
+Proactive database monitoring means that you must,

 - Monitor for space usage.